luminomoto/bootable-drive/README.md

-# How to Make Bootable Storage for OS Installation
+# How to Make Bootable Storage for OS Installation with Bypass Feature

 *before we start make sure you have stable internet connection*